WARNING: THERE WILL BE SPOILERS IN THIS REVIEW!

 - When did they put up the fence around District Twelve?

-- When did the concept of tesserae (and by addition to this, multiple entries into The Hunger Games) get introduced into the districts?
+- When did the concept of tesserae (and in addition to this, multiple entries into The Hunger Games) get introduced into the districts?

 - What happened between Snow and Tigris?